 This deduction is HUGE as rental properties commonly produce positive cash flow and gains, but depreciation and other write-offs against these properties can show a loss on paper.

-Because rental income is considered passive income to ordinary employees outside of the real estate industry, rental losses are NOT able to be deducted from their “Salaried” income as they are different forms of income.
+Because rental income is considered passive income to ordinary employees outside of the real estate industry, rental losses can NOT be deducted from their “Salaried” income as they are different forms of income.
 This caveat is not the case for a self-employed real estate agent.

 Some qualifications must be satisfied to realize these losses, even as a real estate agent.
 Consult with your CPA to see if you qualify.